gmitirol/alpine37-php71/README.md

 For running the PHP applications, a locked default user `project` with UID 1000 is created.

+To build the docker image, do not forget to adapt the base image version in `Dockerfile` where necessary.

 Usage example (with custom GitLab server)
 -----------------------------------------